SnigdhaRoy/Notebook/content/posts/intro-to-physics/intro-to-physics.md

 ---
 title: Physics - Introduction to the Fundamentals
-description: Breaking down the bare parts of what makes physics the map of the universe
+description: Breaking down the bare rules of what makes physics the map of the universe
 date: 2021-02-09T11:00:00.000Z
 ---
+**Disclaimer: this is not a coherent lesson plan in any way, I'm just tranferring notes from my physical notebook to here for my personal retention.
+This is not really meant for anyone's learning purpose because the diagrams I drew with my side comments are not being transferred here.
+Hope you enjoy anyway! :D

 # What is physics?